Sharanya2019/5th-sem-mini-project/README.md

 Objectives:
 1.To be able to build an interface that can connect public to local service providers.
 2.To produce a web based system with database connectivity that allow a customer to register with his /her details and book the required service.
-3.Also allows users to cancel their order
+3.Also allows users to cancel their order.
-4.To produce efficient and secured management system.